-The chapter continues with a discussion of HF stimulation performed through an intermediate casing string and gives criteria when a frac string must by run inside the intermediate casing.
-It details the maximum treating pressure; depth for verification of wall thickness of the intermediate casing and visual inspection with photographs of the top joint of the intermediate casing and wellhead flange; depth for verification of cementing of the intermediate casing; depth, duration, and criteria of pressure testing; criteria when a wellhead and blowout preventer system must be used; pressure relief valves on the treating line to limit the volume of flowback fluid; diversions lines from intermediate casings to a pit or containment vessel in case of frac string failure; remote operated frac valve between the treating line and the wellhead; posting on fracfocus chemical disclosure registry website.
+The chapter continues with a discussion of HF stimulation performed through an intermediate casing string and_gives criteria when a frac string must by run inside the intermediate casing.
+It details the maximum treating pressure; depth for verification of wall thickness of the intermediate casing and visual inspection with photographs of the top joint of the intermediate casing; depth, duration, and criteria of pressure testing; criteria when a wellhead and blowout preventer system must be used; pressure relief valves on the treating line to limit the volume of flowback fluid; diversions lines from intermediate casings to a pit or containment vessel in case of frac string failure; remote operated frac valve between the treating line and the wellhead; posting on fracfocus chemical disclosure registry website.